radhikamagaji/Radhika-Magaji/README.md

 If you share a passion for data, art, or dance, I would love to connect and collaborate.
 Let's embark on this incredible journey together!

+🔭 I'm currently working on a project for a non-profit, helping them make the most of the donor database, by providing insights on their data and improving fund raising efforts.

 Skills:

 * 💹Data Analysis